Cary McDermott

 What outcome can I expect?

-As long as you are committed to doing the necessary work, you can expect increased self understanding and acceptance, relief from sympoms, to develop a wider range of more adaptive strategies with which to care for yourself and approach your life and any difficulties you may have, and a deeper sense of satisfaction and contentment with the life you are building.
+As we engage in this work, you can expect relief from symptoms, an increased self understanding and acceptance, and to develop a wider range of more adaptive strategies with which to care for yourself and approach your life and any difficulties you may have, and a deeper sense of satisfaction and contentment with the life you are building.

 How confidential is it?